AndyCYao/MR-Racer/Readme.md

 Currently, it is difficult to view the UI in VR mode due to the distortion of the Stereoscopic view.
 The timer and the checkpoint count is difficult to spot and pay attention to according to the user feedback.

 ### The car occasionally get stuck upon driving onto crevices or unscanned areas.
 This is because of the vehicle's physic implementation using Unity `WheelColliders`.
-This results in the car posibly stuck where it is impassible for regular vehicle without external force.
-To remedy this, the player can activate a reset sequence in the controller to be randomly spawned somewhere else.
+This results in the car possibly stuck where it is impassible for regular vehicle without external force.
+To remedy this, the player can activate a reset sequence on the controller to be randomly spawned somewhere else.

 ### Wall collision special effects are spawned multiple times per collision.
-We discovered it was a multi-thread issue involving the `OnCollisionEnter` is called multiple times (3 times) in one frame, we set a boolean value called `isReadyEffect` but it is not being utilized as intended.
+We discovered it was a multi-thread issue involving the `OnCollisionEnter` being called multiple times (3 times) in one frame, we set a boolean value called `isReadyEffect` but it is not being utilized as intended.

 ### Checkpoint clips through the scanned terrain as it moves to a new location
 The checkpoint moves to a new location upon contact with the player.
 Since the transition is linear, the checkpoint will be clipped if the height of certain terrain polygon is higher than the checkpoint.